 Can Trump win the Nobel Peace Prize – and who nominated him?

-The US president claims he has ended ‘seven wars’ - even though many of the conflicts are still taking place.
-Experts tell Maira Butt that Trump is unlikely to win, but not to rule him out
+The U.S. president claims he has ended ‘seven wars’ - even though many of the conflicts are still taking place.
+Experts tell Maira Butt that while Trump is unlikely to win he should not be ruled out completely

-President Donald Trump is waiting to hear if his dream will come true this week - whether his nomination for the Nobel Peace Prize becomes a reality.
+President Donald Trump appears to have achieved the seemingly impossible on the eve of the Nobel Peace Prize announcement this week - Israel and Hamas agreeing to the first phase of a historic peace deal.

+Families of Israeli hostages held by Hamas have called on the Nobel Committee to award the president the prize, saying he had “brought us light through our darkest times” with his 20 point peace plan for Gaza.

-His public campaign for the accolade started off with a joke in 2018: "Everyone thinks so but I would never say it,” he said of a possible nomination.
+His public campaign for the accolade started off with an apparent joke in 2018: "Everyone thinks so but I would never say it,” he said of a possible nomination.
 “The prize I want is victory for the world.”

 Five years on, his stance had changed to “I deserve it, but they will never give it to me” when asked about it in February this year after meeting Israeli Prime Minister Benjamin Netanyahu and “I should have gotten it four or five times” when quizzed in June.